 Before MySQL 5.0.2, MySQL is forgiving of illegal or improper data values and coerces them to legal values for data entry.
-In MySQL 5.0.2 and up, that remains the default behavior, but you can change the server SQL mode to select more traditional treatment of bad values such that the server rejects them and aborts the statement in which they occur.
+In MySQL 5.0.2 and up, that remains the default behavior, but you can enable strict SQL mode to select more traditional treatment of bad values such that the server rejects them and aborts the statement in which they occur.
 Section 5.1.7, “Server SQL Modes”.

 This section describes the default (forgiving) behavior of MySQL, as well as the strict SQL mode and how it differs.

 If you are not using strict mode, then whenever you insert an

 “incorrect” value into a column, such as a

 column or a too-large numeric value into a numeric column,

 MySQL sets the column to the “best possible